 Please note that enrollment in Medicare is not automatic, so please contact Social Security Administration, approximately three months before you or your spouse turns 65.
 Please be aware that if you become Medicare eligible, and do not enroll timely, there could be serious monetary consequences - i.e. coordination of benefits issues (COB); and increase in premium payments if applicable.
 For example, NYSHIP will only pay claims for the costs of services provided that are not covered by Medicare regardless of whether or not you were enrolled.
 You will be responsible for those costs that Medicare would otherwise have paid.
-HIP HMO will cover the costs, but you will be responsible for higher premium cost for remaining in the HMO plan instead of the VIP plan.
+HIP HMO will cover the

-- Q: Why haven't I received my Medicare Part B reimbursement check? - A: Part B reimbursement checks are currently mailed out in June and December.
+- costs, but you will be responsible for higher premium cost for remaining in the HMO plan instead of the VIP plan. - Q: Why haven't I received my Medicare Part B reimbursement check? - A: Part B reimbursement checks are currently mailed out in June and December.
 If your address has recently changed, you must send the Comptroller's Office a signed letter with the change of address information.
-Also make sure that the Health Benefits Unit was notified of your Medicare eligibility.

-If it is not an address problem, and the Health Benefits Unit was informed of your Medicare eligibility, please Contact Us at Comptroller's Health Benefits Unit.

-- Q: I was charged an extra amount for Part B. due to my income.
+Also make sure that the Health Benefits Unit was notified of your Medicare eligibility. - If it is not an address problem, and the Health Benefits Unit was informed of your Medicare eligibility, please Contact Us at Comptroller's Health Benefits Unit. - Q: I was charged an extra amount for Part B due to my income.
 Will the County reimburse me for the extra premium? - A: Yes.
-The additional amount is referred to as IRMA (Income Related Medicare Adjustment).
-In the year following payment, Social Security will send you an official notification of the additional charge for Part B coverage.
-This official notification will usually come in the form of a MISC-1099.
-Send a copy of the document to the Comptroller's Health Benefits Unit for the additional reimbursement.
+The additional amount is referred to as an IRMAA (Income Related Monthly Adjustment Amount).
+In January of each year, if you are collecting Social Security Benefits, the SSA will send you Form SSA-1099.
+The Form will list the amount of Medicare Part B and IRMAA premiums you paid in the past year.
+Send a copy of the form to the Comptroller's Health Benefits Unit no later than February 28th.